All the best wireless headphone deals to shop for Amazon Prime Day 2021

 Get expert shopping advice delivered to your phone.
 Sign up for text message alerts from the deal-hunting nerds at Reviewed.

 If you're looking for the cream of the crop, we recommend springing for the Sony WH-1000XM4.
 Right now they're $248 at Best Buy's competing Prime Day sale, saving you $101.99.
+(Note that if you're not taking advantage of the trade-in offer, you'll get a better deal at Amazon, where they're going for $84.99).
 They're comfortable and they absolutely demolish any outside ambient noise.
 Plus, the sound quality is top-notch.
 If you're looking for something else, we've got plenty of other options.

 The best headphones deals you can shop for Amazon Prime Day 2021

-Samsung Galaxy Buds Plus at Samsung from $79.99 with Trade-In; $99.99 without (Save $65 to $70): These earbuds are a great option for those on a tight budget.
+Samsung Galaxy Buds Plus at Amazon for $84.99 (Save $65): These earbuds are a great option for those on a tight budget.
 Note that if you're not taking advantage of the trade-in offer, you'll get a better deal at Amazon, where they're going for $84.99.

 Jabra Elite Active 75t at Amazon for $113.99 (Save $66): The buttons on these headphones are super easy and intuitive.